How To Create Function In Mysql Example

 Different from a stored procedure, you can use a stored function in SQL statements wherever an expression is used.
 This helps improve the readability and maintainability of the procedural code.

-To create a stored function, you use the CREATE FUNCTION
+To create a stored function, you use the CREATE FUNCTION statement.

-MySQL CREATE FUNCTION
+MySQL CREATE FUNCTION syntax

 The following illustrates the basic syntax for creating a new stored function: